Be a Volunteer

 HOURS OF OPERATION

-The Office for Students with Disabilities in Boca is open:
+The Student Accessibility Services in Boca is open:

 - Monday through Thursday 8 a.m. – 6 p.m.

 - Friday 8 a.m. – 5 p.m.

 In Davie, the office is open:

 - Monday & Thursdays from 8:30 a.m. – 6 p.m.